turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 Have an idea of how you would set up a meeting with a mentor before you contact them.

-#### Posse Mentors
-Again, don't forget about the mentors in your posse.
-If you're not sure who they are, hover over the channel topic in your posse channel to see them listed.

-* Just because they're in your posse doesn't mean you shouldn't do research on these mentors and see what their specialities are.
-Otherwise, *how will you know how to best build a relationship with them?*

 #### How to Leverage Your Network
 How can you leverage the network you already have?